liniabraham0077/playwright-typescript-automation-framework-OOP/README.md

 Linting and prettier setup - for improving code quality and easy maintenance eslint and prettier are added husky for pre-commit checks shell script - run-palwright-tests.sh for executing tests via shell script.
-Arguments can be passed while exeucuting based on the requirement
+Arguments can be passed while exeucuting based on the requirement cross browser testing with the required browser , browsername can be parameterised as well Parallel testing can be achieved by increasing the number of workers Reporting using playwright html report and custom report using allure report